 Cats are obligate carnivores, which means that animal tissue is a biological requirement for them to enjoy good health.
 Left to their own devices, cats typically seek out mice, birds or other critters as food.

 Examining the things cats track down for themselves in the wild should be a blueprint for a house cat’s diet.
 Since felines naturally thrive on protein, offering a diet deficient in it can lead to a range of serious health issues.

 Benefits of a High-Protein Cat Food

 Proteins have amino acids, which play many roles in the body.
 For your cat, protein can build and repair important body parts, like her fur, skin, claws and muscles.
 In addition, proteins form enzymes, hormones, neurotransmitters and important parts of the immune system.

 Of the 20 common amino acids required for a cat’s normal body function, 11 of them are considered “essential.”
 The term essential means that cats cannot synthesize these amino acids independently and must get them in their food.
-Nutritionally complete and balanced high-protein cat foods, like those in American Journey Landmark Gourmet Wet Cat Foods, contain all the essential amino acids cats need to flourish.
+Nutritionally complete and balanced high-protein cat foods, like American Journey Landmark wet cat foods, contain all the essential amino acids cats need to flourish.